Oceanic-class ocean liner

-The Oceanic class were a group of six ocean liners built by Harland and Wolff at Belfast, for the White Star Line, for the transatlantic service.
+The Oceanic class were a group of six ocean liners built by Harland & Wolff at Belfast, for the White Star Line, for the transatlantic service.
 They were the company's first generation of steamships to serve the North Atlantic passenger trade, entering service between 1871 and 1872.

 The class consisted of two groups, the first four ships were:

 These were followed by two further ships of similar design which were slightly larger than the first four, these were:

 The class has been hailed as a landmark in the development of ocean liner design.
-One member of the class, SS Atlantic, was lost early on in her career in a disaster which claimed the lives of more than 500 people; the remainder of the class however had long and successful careers.
+One member of the class, Atlantic, was lost early on in her career in a disaster which claimed the lives of more than 500 people; the remainder of the class however had long and successful careers.

 Background

 The first company known as the White Star Line had been set up in 1845 by two Liverpool businessmen John Pilkington and Henry Threlfall Wilson, which had been largely concerned with transporting emigrants to Australia using sailing ships.
 In 1867 this first incarnation of the company entered liquidation after accumulating large debts.
 The name, goodwill and house flag of the White Star Line were sold to the shipowner Thomas Henry Ismay for £1,000.

-Ismay had ambitions to own a fleet of steamships for the North Atlantic route, and in 1869 he met with the shipping financier Gustav Schwabe, who was the uncle of Gustav Wolff, the joint owner of the Harland and Wolff shipbuilding company in Belfast.
+Ismay had ambitions to own a fleet of steamships for the North Atlantic route, and in 1869 he met with the shipping financier Gustav Schwabe, who was the uncle of Gustav Wolff, the joint owner of the Harland & Wolff shipbuilding company in Belfast.
 Schwabe proposed to Ismay that he would provide the finance for Ismay's ships, on the condition that all of them would be built at his nephew's shipyard.
 Ismay agreed on the condition that Harland and Wolff would not build ships for his competitors.
 To this end the Oceanic Steam Navigation Company (OSNCo) was established in September that year, using the established White Star Line name as its public facing brand.

 Immediately four steamships, which were to become the Oceanic class were ordered from Harland & Wolff, with the order later increased to six.
-In order for the company to compete against established shipping lines, such as the Cunard Line, the Inman Line, the Guion Line and the National Line, the on the lucrative North Atlantic run, the new steamers were intended to set new standards of passenger comfort and amenities.
+In order for the company to compete against established shipping lines, such as the Cunard Line, the Inman Line, the Guion Line and the National Line, then on the lucrative North Atlantic run, the new steamers were intended to set new standards of passenger comfort and amenities.